Healthy weight during childhood involves a bunch of considerations.

 Yes, your early decisions count.

 Allowing your toddler a Dum-Dum sucker at the bank drive-through, or Baby Sam a soda in his bottle are the decisions that set the foundation for future tastebuds.
-Research shows that feeding habits in the first 2 years of life set the precedence for future eating habits.
+Research shows that feeding habits in the first 2 years, especially with sweets, set the precedence for future eating habits.

 In other words, if you want your child to eat healthy and be at a healthy weight, you’ve got to pay attention early on.
 Further, recent research suggests that infants as young as 6 months of age are showing signs of obesity.
 As the age of 4-6 months is the time to transition to “real food,” this research is compelling and urges parents to pay more attention to what and how they feed their infants in the highchair.